Skip to content

 Partially-completed exits

-An exit is not completed until the final leaf (exit) transaction of the transaction tree is broadcast and confirmed on-chain.
+An exit is not completed until the final exit transaction (leaf) of the transaction tree is broadcast and confirmed on-chain.
 At any point before that, the bitcoin can still be considered held in the Ark—the VTXO will expire according to the original expiry time and become sweepable by the Ark server.

-This gives unilateral exits some "cancellability".
-For instance, if a user begins an exit because an Ark server goes offline for an extended period, but after broadcasting three of four exit transactions that make up their VTXO the Ark server comes back online, then they can choose to abort broadcasting the final transaction and keep their bitcoin in the Ark.
+This gives unilateral exits a degree of "cancellability".
+For instance, if a user begins an exit because an Ark server goes offline for an extended period, but after broadcasting the branch transactions that make up their VTXO, the Ark server comes back online, they can choose to abort broadcasting the final transaction and keep their bitcoin in the Ark.

 Partially completed exits increase the costs for the Ark server to sweep the bitcoin after forfeit and expiry—with the round transaction broken up into multiple smaller transactions, the Ark server must pay multiple on-chain transaction fees to sweep the bitcoin, instead of the typical one.